 - Advanced genetic engineering techniques are now applicable to algae.

 - Better understanding of how to turn algae into fuel.

-- Discovery of rare species able to resist contamination and be grown in open pounds.
+- Discovery of rare species that can resist contamination and be grown in open pounds.

 Another factor is the de-facto end of cheap oil.
 Shale oil needs at least a barrel at $50-70$ to make a profit, oil discoveries are at their lowest since 1946, and the war in Ukraine has triggered a global energy crisis.

-With oil getting rarer and more expensive, domestic production of algal biofuel is suddenly a lot more attractive.
-So a new wave of algae companies is now scaling-up to produce carbon-neutral fuel in the most environmentally friendly way. (more on that in the “Investing in algal biofuel” section)
+With oil getting rarer and more expensive, domestic algal biofuel production is suddenly a lot more attractive.
+So, a new wave of algae companies is now scaling up to produce carbon-neutral fuel in the most environmentally friendly way. (more on that in the “Investing in algal biofuel” section)

 - Optimizing the production process, including cultivation, harvesting, and conversion into fuel.

-The chemistry of conversion into fuel was hazy at best, especially for industrial scale.
+The chemistry of conversion into fuel was hazy at best, especially on an industrial scale.
 And a misguided focus on ethanol production instead of lipid proved a dead end.

 Step 3 also proved difficult, with scientist-led startups often failing to implement industrial design.

 Finally, with low production yields, no amount of scaling up could solve the profitability issue, and capital quickly dried out.

 In 2023, the scientific questions have been solved in large part.
 For example, The company Viridos discovered how to more than double the concentration of lipids in algae by changing just one gene.
 For that matter, tools developed in the last 5 years, like NGS (Next Generation Sequencing) and CRISPR, also made gene editing so much easier and cheaper.
 Similarly, there are now many well-understood methods to turn algal lipids into fuels.